-Mill 19, a former steel mill located on the 178-acre Hazelwood Green site, once owned by J&L Steel Hazelwood Works and LTV Steel, is the last large riverfront brownfield within city limits.
+Mill 19, a former steel mill located on the 178-acre Hazelwood Green site, once owned by J&L Steel Hazelwood Works and LTV Steel, was one of the last large riverfront brownfields within city limits.
 The building was left to rust when the steel industry collapsed, but its bones – an underlying steel superstructure – remain strong.
-With revival and reuse plans well underway, Mill 19 is becoming more than a reminder of Pittsburgh’s bygone industrial steel era.
-Steel beam by steel beam, it is being transformed into an industrial hallmark of the city’s present and future economic growth and prosperity.
+Today, Mill 19 has been revitalized and, while its design pays tribute to our industrial past, it has been transformed into a hallmark of the region’s economic growth and its path forward.

 Mill 19’s redesign features a building within a building concept to showcase the community’s past, present and promising future.
-The mill’s metal walls and roof have been stripped away to reveal its underlaying steel superstructure and the new 94,000 square foot building currently being built within it.
-Two-thirds of that space will be leased to Carnegie Mell University for the Advanced Robotics for Manufacturing Institute and Manufacturing Futures Initiative, and feature light industrial, R&D, office space and outdoor public amenities.
+The mill’s metal walls and roof have been stripped away to reveal its underlaying steel superstructure and three new buildings have been constructed within it.
+Its occupants today include the Advanced Robotics for Manufacturing Institute and Manufacturing Futures Initiative (affiliates of Carnegie Mellon University), autonomous vehicle company Motional, Catalyst Connection and YKK AP.

-In contrast to the pollution produced by the original facility, as was once typical of the steel industry, Mill 19 has been designed to be eco-friendly, environmentally sustainable and LEED v4 Gold certified.
+In contrast to the pollution produced by the original steel plant, Mill 19 has been designed to be eco-friendly and environmentally sustainable.
 A high-performance envelope provides maximum thermal efficiency and up to 96% daylight autonomy.
-Two-thirds of the complex’s total electricity usage will be offset by energy generated on site and storm water will be conveyed through a rainwater garden to centrally located infiltration basins.
+On its rooftop is the largest sloped rooftop solar array in the country, which provides energy to the buildings.
+Storm water is conveyed through a rainwater garden to centrally located infiltration basins.
 Captured rooftop rainwater will be reused in the cooling tower and for flushing in the restrooms.

-Outdoor amenities will include a “ruin” garden, a contemplative space that combines the remnants of old machinery foundations with thoughtful landscaping.
-Seating will be made from steel beams and concrete salvaged from the original building.
+Outdoor amenities include a “ruin” garden, a contemplative space that combines the remnants of old machinery foundations with thoughtful landscaping.
+Seating includes steel beams and concrete salvaged from the original building.
 Other amenities will include a quarter mile long loggia, a stage for outdoor performances, and bikeable and walkable paths reconnecting Hazelwood to the Monongahela River and other city trails.